Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Experiment Setting Details

 \paragraph{Hyperparameters.} All hyperparameters for training is shown in \autoref{tab:hyperparams}.
 We use $\beta=0.25$ in the experiments with $\beta$-MML, as a result of enumeration search among the values of $\{0.1, 0.25, 0.5, 0.9\}$.
 We use the default AdamW optimizer settings and slightly tuned the learning rate by trying out several values between 1.0e-3 and 1.0e-5.
 The difference in floating point precision is to fit the GPT-Neo 2.7B model into the memory of the GPUs.
 All experiments are conducted on V100-32GB GPUs.

-\paragraph{\patk evaluation.} We use temperature sampling and sample $n$ programs with $T=0.8$, where $n=80$ for MathQA and $n=100$ for GSM to evaluate \textsc{pass}@$n$.
+\paragraph{\patk evaluation.} We use temperature sampling and sample $n$ solutions with $T=0.8$, where $n=80$ for MathQA and $n=100$ for GSM to evaluate \textsc{pass}@$n$, to be maximally consistent with previous work \citep{austin2021program, cobbe2021training, chowdhery2022palm}.
 We also report \textsc{pass}@$\{5,10,20,50\}$ using the $n$ samples and the unbiased estimator proposed in \cite{chen2021evaluating}.
-We use $T=0.2$ to sample 1 program per specification and evaluate \textsc{pass}@1.
+We use $T=0.2$ to sample 1 solution per specification and evaluate \textsc{pass}@1.

 \paragraph{Codex few-shot settings.} We estimate the Codex~\citep{chen2021evaluating} performance under the few-shot settings.
 More specifically, the prompt consists of a natural language task description "\texttt{\# Generate Python code to solve the following math word problems:}" and four examples, following previous work \citep{chowdhery2022palm}.
 Each example consists of the NL specification as a one-line comment and the gold program solutions.
 We evaluate \patk for Codex using the same sampling methods as above.